Why open a branch office in Slovenia?

 Although the procedure of company formation in Slovenia

-for a branch office
+for a branch office in 2021

 is rather simple compared to the registration of a subsidiary, the company’s representatives will have to provide a wide range of documents (some of them mentioned above) and to perform specific steps, in a given order.
 Our team of consultants in company registration in Slovenia